DW01/traktor-docs/engine/render.md

 Real-world lighting doesn't come from just direct light sources.
 Light bounces off surfaces, illuminating other surfaces indirectly.
 This is **global illumination (GI)**, and it's what makes scenes feel truly realistic.

-Traktor supports **ReSTIR GI** (Reservoir-based Spatiotemporal Importance Resampling), a cutting-edge real-time GI technique.
-It handles dynamic lighting—lights can move, and indirect lighting updates in real-time.
+Traktor supports **ReSTIR GI** (Reservoir-based Spatiotemporal Importance Resampling), a cutting-edge real-time GI technique that handles dynamic lighting - lights can move, and indirect lighting updates in real-time.
 For even more accuracy, you can enable **ray-traced GI** which simulates light bounces:

 ```cpp
 renderSettings->setRTGI(true);